deckhouse/csi-nfs/docs/README.md

 moduleStatus: experimental
 ---

-This module provides CSI that manages volumes based on `NFS`.
-The module allows you to create a `StorageClass` in `Kubernetes` by creating [Kubernetes custom resources](./cr.html#nfsstorageclass) `NFSStorageClass`.
+The module provides CSI for managing NFS volumes and allows creating StorageClass in Kubernetes through [Custom Resources](./cr.html#nfsstorageclass) `NFSStorageClass`.

-> **Caution!** The user is not allowed to create a `StorageClass` for the `nfs.csi.k8s.io` CSI driver.
+{{< alert level="info" >}}
+Creating a StorageClass for the CSI driver `nfs.csi.k8s.io` by the user is prohibited.
+{{< /alert >}}

 ## System requirements and recommendations

 ### Requirements

-- Stock kernels shipped with the [supported distributions](https://deckhouse.io/documentation/v1/supported_versions.html#linux).
+- Use stock kernels provided with [supported distributions](https://deckhouse.io/documentation/v1/supported_versions.html#linux);
-- Presence of a deployed and configured NFS server.
+- Ensure the presence of a deployed and configured NFS server;
-- Enabling RPC-with-TLS requires the Linux kernel to have `CONFIG_TLS` and `CONFIG_NET_HANDSHAKE` options enabled.
+- To support RPC-with-TLS, enable `CONFIG_TLS` and `CONFIG_NET_HANDSHAKE` options in the Linux kernel.

 ### Recommendations

-- For the module pods to restart when the `tlsParameters` parameter in the module settings is changed, the [pod-reloader](https://deckhouse.io/products/kubernetes-platform/documentation/v1/modules/pod-reloader) module must be enabled (enabled by default).
+For module pods to restart when the `tlsParameters` parameter is changed in the module settings, the [pod-reloader](https://deckhouse.io/products/kubernetes-platform/documentation/v1/modules/pod-reloader) module must be enabled (enabled by default).

-## Limitations of RPC-with-TLS
+## RPC-with-TLS mode limitations

-- Only a single CA is supported.
+- Only one certificate authority (CA) is supported.
 - For the `mtls` security policy, only one client certificate is supported.
-- A single `NFS` server cannot simultaneously use different security policies such as `tls`, `mtls`, and the standard (no TLS) mode.
+- A single NFS server cannot simultaneously operate in different security modes: `tls`, `mtls`, and standard (non-TLS) mode.
-- There should be no running `tlshd` daemon on the cluster nodes, as it will conflict with the `tlshd` daemon of the module.
+- The `tlshd` daemon must not be running on cluster nodes, as it will conflict with the module's `tlshd` daemon.

 ## Quickstart guide